 4. Potential Cost of Non-compliance is HIGH – COBRA is enforced by the Internal Revenue Service (IRS) and Department of Labor (DOL), so non-compliance penalties can be costly as both organizations can levy fines and taxes.
 Not complying with COBRA regularly can result in excise tax penalties of $100 or more per day if multiple people are affected.
 There are also statutory penalties of up to $110 per day which were determined by the Employee Retirement Income Security Act (ERISA).
 In addition to the fines and penalties, non-compliance can lead to civil lawsuits from individuals which can result in a plethora of additional costs.
 One large financial company recently paid almost $300,000 in penalties for not complying with COBRA.
 Why would companies risk the same outcome by inconsistently administering COBRA in-house?
 Outsourcing COBRA administration will significantly reduce the risk of ending up like this financial firm.

-With EverythingBenefits’ COBRA Administration software and service, compliance can be one less thing for companies to worry about.
-We do the heavy lifting by automatically tracking for potential COBRA qualifying events, generating the necessary notices and handling communication with the beneficiaries, collecting and managing the premium payments (if applicable), and providing beneficiaries with access to your group benefits coverage.
+With EverythingBenefits’ COBRA Administration software and service , compliance can be one less thing for companies to worry about.
+We do the heavy lifting by automatically tracking for potential COBRA qualifying events, generating the necessary notices and handling communication with the beneficiaries, collecting and managing the premium payments (if applicable), and providing beneficiaries with access to your benefits coverage.
+Our Benefits Solution.
+Our benefits.

 It's not just easy for companies, it's easy for COBRA qualified beneficiaries too.
 Once someone becomes eligible, they can easily enroll, make payments, cancel coverage at any time, and participate in the company's open enrollment too.
 With reporting that provides insight into what we're doing behind the scenes, everyone is simply in compliance... and it's all fully audited, so there's proof that everyone is complying.